-Cultural Practices in Addiction and Mental Health Recovery
+Indigenous Healing for Addiction and Mental Health Recovery

-For Native people, cultural practices and medicines are an essential part of life.
-By offering a holistic approach that addresses the mind, body, spirit, and culture, relatives in our care can reclaim personal identity while healing from addiction, trauma, or mental health issues.
-Our program is carefully designed to incorporate cultural teachings, granting our relatives the ability to be examples of intergenerational knowledge and wisdom.
+For Native Indian and Alaska Native people, cultural practices and medicines are an essential part of life.
+By offering a holistic approach that addresses the mind, body, spirit, and culture, relatives in our care can reclaim personal and cultural identity while healing from addiction, trauma, or mental health issues.

 The Thundermaker Approach